 What is learning?
 How does it happen?
 Can it be made to happen?

 It turns out that these questions have been answered in many, many ways.
 This site offers a survey of some of those responses, aiming to highlight key differences among beliefs about learning and their entailments for teaching and research.
-Designed more as a dictionary than an encyclopedia, the site includes summaries of more than 1500 discourses, subdiscourses, and consequential constructs, providing information on their foci, themes, imagery, and supporting evidence.
-Brief genealogical details are also offered, especially for those discourses with diverse interpretations and/or multiple subdiscourses.
+Designed more as a dictionary than an encyclopedia, the site includes summaries of more than 2000 discourses, subdiscourses, and consequential constructs, providing information on their foci, themes, imagery, and supporting evidence.
+Brief genealogical details are also included, especially for those discourses with diverse interpretations and/or multiple subdiscourses.

 The heart of this site is a “map,” through which convergences and divergences among discourses on learning are highlighted.
 Our hope is that this composite image might contribute to the advancement of formal education by supporting more informed and critical discussions of learning … and, ultimately, to teaching practices and research emphases that are infused with nuanced and defensible principles of learning.